VADITIM/VADITIM/README.md

 > **Function is the floor.
 > Feel is the ceiling.**

-As AI eats traditional development, *feeling* is the last frontier.
+As AI eats traditional development, <ins>*feeling*</ins> is the last frontier.
 Buttons will always work.
 But how many invite interaction?

-I don’t build code.
+I do not build code.
 I build experiences worth touching again.

 ---